 The climactic event is a slow march across a vast ice sheet; an exhausting, cleansing, spiritual journey full of terrifying and beautiful images of the power of nature.
 We only realize near the end of the story why Genly and his Gethen ally share narrative duties: Estraven is the tragic hero.
 Genly’s greatest accomplishment is to honor his memory.

-Despite what often looks like an east-European landscape, “The Left Hand of Darkness” is not Dr. Zhivago with space ships.
+Despite what resembles a east-European landscape, “The Left Hand of Darkness” is not Dr. Zhivago with space ships.
 The story’s particulars are too alien for that kind of frozen romanticism.

-The world-making craft is fully developed here, but it’s not a planet painted in bright colors.
+LeGuin's world-making is fully developed here, although it’s not a planet of bright colors.
 No Alfred Bester pyrotechnics, no Harlan Ellison muscle-flexing, just the words of a graceful storyteller dipping into the well of human passion.

 The seamless integration of Gethen ambisexuality into this tale marks LeGuin as both risk-taker and gifted novelist.
 Most writers would not have harbored such grand ambitions, much less delivered this natural performance.
 John Updike once referred to “The Left Hand of Darkness” as a “heart-warming story,” which is an insult, considering that he would never make such a condescending remark about a mainstream novel written at a similar high level of quality.

-Often described as the greatest science-fiction novel, “The Left Hand of Darkness” is important as a landmark American book and as a kick in the pants to science-fiction writers whose overly-devoted fans have allowed them to coast for most of their careers.
+Often described as the greatest science-fiction novel, “The Left Hand of Darkness” is important as a literary landmark and as a kick in the pants to science-fiction writers whose fans have allowed them to coast for most of their careers.